hpepper/UbPortProject/README.md

 ## Troubleshooting ubport installation

+#### lsusb doesn't show the phone
+Wrong cable.

 ### magic-device-tool

+This problem isn't seen when the phone is detectable

+'fastboot devices' repoert a line

 tried: I'm guessing this is due to a missing 'fastboot' command Nope, didn't fix it.